Divider/Brand Symbol

 Myth 6: Medications and alcohol are unsafe while breastfeeding

-Antibiotics can upset baby’s tummy and change their poop temporarily, but this isn’t harmful.
-Most pain medications cross into breastmilk in such small quantities that they usually are not an issue.
-Anaesthesia clears out of your system quickly, so this isn’t a problem either.
+Some common medications prescribed post-birth are antibiotics, pain medication, and anesthesia.
+Antibiotics can upset a baby’s tummy and change their poop temporarily, but this isn’t harmful.
+Most pain medications cross into breast milk in such small quantities that they usually are not an issue.
+Anesthesia clears out of your system quickly, so this isn’t a problem either.

 Learn more: Can Your Diet Affect The Quality of Breast Milk?